James Macgregor Burns

 James Macgregor Burns suggested, that we need to step back from our over-emphasis on power and see it in the context of human motives and physical constraints.

-Leadership as a relationship of power for a mutual purpose
+Leadership as a relationship of power with the led for a mutual purpose

 Another major theme is that leadership is a relationship of power for a specific purpose that is consistent, or eventually consistent, with the motives, needs, and values of both the leader and the led.